Last updated on January 26th, 2023 at 05:18 pm

 In a perfect world that first paycheck (and each one after) is on time and continuous.
 But if anything, COVID has globally shown us is that just about anything can happen.
 You might assume pay is biweekly but it’s monthly.
 You may be accustomed to one currency but paid in another.
 Depending on who you work for, you might find that your pay schedule could be sporadic.
 Or, heaven forbid, you end up in a situation where the pay becomes irregular on the employer’s end.
 You want to be prepared to be without a paycheck for a variety of circumstances.

 Assume just about anything can happen.
 Loss of job.
 Banking crisis.
-Emergency medical evacuation, coup attempt.
-You think it won’t and then it does.
+Emergency medical evacuation.
+Coup attempt.
+You think a disaster won’t and then it does.
 This should be a no-brainer.
 You need to be ready.
 Keep money aside in an accessible place (and even in a different currency) so that you have a financial cushion in case a problem arises.
 Especially if you’re a short term expat, you may not have the network of family and friends that you have at home, who can bail you out of an emergency.

 The moment you start thinking about going abroad might be the time you want to start putting money away.
 It’s one thing to have financial issues at home.
 It’s another thing to be abroad.
 Make sure you talk to your employers and know the details before you sign that contract.